 - For university course work done outside the USA, transcripts must be reviewed by an evaluation service.
 A "course-by-course evaluation" or a "detail report" is necessary.
 View all of the Evaluation companies that Oregon Tech accepts.

 - Proof of proficiency in the English language is required.
-Official test scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System exam (IELTS) are acceptable.
-A minimum score of 550 paper-based TOEFL, 213 computer-based TOEFL, 68 Internet-based TOEFL, or minimum of 6 on the IELTS is required for consideration.
+Official test scores on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System exam (IELTS), or the Duolingo English Test are acceptable.
+A minimum score of 550 paper-based TOEFL, 213 computer-based TOEFL, 68 Internet-based TOEFL, a minimum of 6 on the IELTS, or a minimum of 95 on the Duolingo English Test is required for consideration.
 This requirement may be waived for some students whose primary language is English.
 View which countries are exempt.

-- Students currently in the United States should submit a photocopy of the I-20 form and passport.
+- Students currently in the United States should submit a photocopy of their current I-20, visa, and passport.

 Further information on international students admission may be found through the Office of Admissions.